 *Any traveling service member on active duty orders may workout for FREE while they are in the area, and Ryan offers a Military/First Responder rate for personnel stationed in the area on active or reserve duty.

 The ultimate objective of this project is to establish relationships with high profile donors who are willing to donate funds to offset membership costs so Wild Horizons CrossFit can facilitate honorably discharged veterans to workout at his gym for FREE!

 While the primary use of funds will be to cover the cost of veteran memberships, the secondary application of sponsored funds will be used to cover special equipment needs to support the influx of new members, contribute to events that support the mission of Project LOD, and cover other operational expenses of Wild Horizons CrossFit.

 In exchange for sponsorship, Ryan wishes to establish a good working relationship with donors, and has plans to support their individual business efforts through various means.

-***Any donation from a business will include banner placement at the gym, discounted memberships for staff and employees, word of mouth referrals, logo placement on all social media platforms, including the main website, and frequent mentions via social media.
+***Any contribution from a business will include banner placement at the gym, discounted memberships for staff and employees, word of mouth referrals, logo placement on all social media platforms, including the main website, and frequent mentions via social media.

 Note: Ryan is willing to work with potential sponsors if they wish to make their own package, or have other ideas in which their sponsored funds can be reciprocated.

 Follow the links below to make a donation via Paypal: